Ashish-12-Kumar/Power_BI_and_SQL_Analysis/README.md

 # Power_BI_and_SQL_Analysis
-Analysis the data using Power BI and SQL
+Analyze the data using Power BI and SQL